cheeweeng/engagepro-chatbot/README.md

 ## Development Journey

-The project was developed incrementally through multiple iterations:
+The project was developed incrementally with ChatGPT acting as a technical mentor and learning companion throughout the software development lifecycle.
+Each iteration focused on a single component, allowing features to be implemented, tested, and integrated systematically.

 1. Assignment Analysis
 2. System Architecture